msalemor/assistants-api-dev-training/README.md

 - To introduce the Assistants API development concepts
 - Compare a Jupyter notebook written without Assistants API and with Assistants API
 - Look at a full demo app
-- Understand the Assistant API foundational concepts, limits, use cases
+- Understand the Assistant API foundational concepts, limits, and use cases

 ## What is Assistants API